Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Identity management takes various forms and applies to various situations.
 However, it typically applies to any situation where people need to create an online identity or store their personally identifiable information on a website or app, and this information will be used to access a login process with specific levels of access.

 An identity management system can be applied to different use cases, from individuals logging into a public website for personal use or employees signing on to a private network or technology tool used by an organization.
+For citizens, secure access to both digital and physical identity is crucial, as it directly impacts their ability to participate in society, access essential services, and maintain control over their personal data.

 In all of these instances, users accessing the platform or network are defined by unique identities that determine who they are and the level of authorization or permission to interact with the system.
 Identity management encompasses all the measures and processes overseeing these digital identities.

-This system is concerned with the process of defining access levels storing identity information, as well as authenticating and authorizing access and privileges associated with each identity.
+This system is concerned with the process of defining access levels, storing identity information, as well as authenticating and authorizing access and privileges associated with each identity.

 Overview of Digital Identity Systems